 The Fidelity study found that 33 percent of millennials identify their parents as the most trusted source financial information.
 Additionally, 59 percent of millennials think that their parents are good financial role models.
 While that 33 percent number might not seem like a ringing endorsement, it still represents the highest rating.
 Millennials are more likely to trust their parents when it comes to money than they are to trust financial gurus and others.
 Indeed, the next highest trusted source for financial information is “no one,” at 23 percent.

 It’s also telling that many millennials recognize their parents as good financial role models.
-Clearly, there is a chance that your children see what you are doing with money, and admire you for it.
+Clearly, there is a chance that your children see what you are doing with your money, and admire you for it.
 This means that you are probably having more of an impact than you think.
 Your kids trust you to know what to do with money, so it makes sense that you should do what you can to help them make the best possible decisions with their finances.

 You Should Talk About Money More Frequently With Your Kids